ajahne/blog/_drafts/2020-4-18-the-first-90-days-chapter-notes.md

 ## Chapter 6: Achieve Alignment
 - Understand the organizations hierarchy, structure, and systems
-- Don’t make change for change’s sake
+- Don't make change for change's sake
 - Adjust for the STARS situation
 - Four elements of organizational architecture:
   - strategic direction
   - structure
+  - core processes
   - core processes
   - skill bases
 - Goal for the first 90 days: identify potential misalignments and design a plan for correcting them